coolsheets/Blue-Sky-Starter/README.md

 ## npm i @mui/material

 @mui/material is utilized in the client component to create video reactions from users with their like, comment and share.
 So, there's need to run the install in the destination system

+## Video folder to become json index
+Based on recent research using Stackoverflow and AI, it's suggested to make the video folder to become json as shown below.
+So, I'm suggesting making the modification to reflect that:

+../public/videos/index.json
+[
+  "sample1.mp4",
+  "sample2.mp4",
+  "sample3.mp4"
+]